staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 The workspace **Overview** and **Settings** pages update to display that multipartner mode is turned on.
 You are ready to add collections, set up the workspace, and invite partners just like in any other Partner Workspace.

-Use the fork feature to share collections and environments from your internal Team workspaces to the Partner workspace.
+Use the fork feature to share collections and environments from your internal team workspaces to the Partner Workspace.
 Partners can only be invited as Viewers to this workspace.
 However, team members can be invited as Viewers, Editors, or Admins.

 Because Partner Viewers are free, you can invite as many partners as you want to the workspace.